 Traditional tribal customs in parts of Yemen prohibit contacts between men and women before marriage.
-Poverty and concern about "family honour" prompts many Yemenis to marry off their daughters young, often below the age of 18, a practice that has been criticised by international rights groups.
+Poverty and concern about "family honor" prompts many Yemenis to marry off their daughters young, often below the age of 18, a practice that has been criticized by international rights groups.

 Yemeni authorities said last month they were investigating the death of the eight-year-old girl in northern Yemen, and that they would prosecute those responsible.

 (Reporting by Sami Aboudi; Editing by Alistair Lyon)

 - Restraint marks Ferguson, Missouri protests for third straight night |

 - Gaza gunmen execute 'collaborators'; mortar kills Israeli boy |